ElenaDanielyan/ElenaDanielyan/README.md

 - 👋 Hi, I’m @ElenaDanielyan
-- 👀 I’m an IT Recruiter and I am interested in considering candidates for the IT industry.
+- 👀 I’m an IT Recruiter and I am interested in searching for candidates for the IT industry.